 What happens next?

 - When we are within 30 days of your ceremony we will reach out to you as necessary.

 - 7 days before the ceremony we will send you a confirmation with your minister’s name and contact information.

 - The day before we will re-confirm exact meeting time and location.

 - Our process is for the couple to meet their officiant and other Team members at the ceremony site at least 15 minutes before the scheduled start time to properly meet and greet one another and to review the details of your ceremony.
 Please adhere to this so that we can start on time.

 - For formal weddings our officiant Team members will plan to be on site about 30 minutes before the ceremony.

-- Please note: Our practice is to focus on ceremonies within the next 30 days on the calendar with the exception of events for which we are the coordinators.
+- Please note: Our practice is to focus on ceremonies within the next 30 days with the exception of events for which we are the coordinators.
 If you have any questions about your ceremony we ask that you hold them until we are within that 30 day window and address them all at once.
 Obviously, if you have something that you need us to address that is urgent and time sensitive then of course please feel free to contact us.

 What do we need to do to get legally married in Hawaii?